dwwatson1/Credit_Risk_Analysis/README.md

 Determining an individual's credit risk can be challenging because of its inherently unbalanced classification problem.
 Good loans tend to outnumber risky loans.
 In this analysis I used different techniques to train and evaluate machine learning models with unbalanced classes.
 Using imbalanced-learn and scikit-learn libraries, I built and evaluated those models using resampling.

-This analysis was completed in three parts beginning with the following.
+This analysis was completed using six machine learning models beginning with the following.
 Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
 Next, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Then, I compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
 Once I completed these three parts, I evaluated the performance of these models in the conclusion and made my recommendation on whether they should be used to predict credit risk.

 ### Analysis Resources
 * **Data Sources:**